Research project / business internship

 Final assessment: fraud and plagiarism

 The examiner has the responsibility to ensure that no fraud or plagiarism took place and should check the written report for plagiarism via Ouriginal.
 The students can do this themselves or the examiner can do this.
 Please note: as examiner you need to login with your Solis-id.
-If you do not have a Solis-id, request one here.
+If you do not have a Solis-id, request one on the UMC site containing all information regarding a Solis account.

 Upload the final version of the report as Word file without the reference list to Ouriginal.
 The examiner should upload the printed report (summary) from Ouriginal in OSIRIS Case during the final assessment.